-The $500,000 grant will fund a comprehensive neighborhood revitalization plan for the Napier Place, Sudekum Apartments and the surrounding area. (see map to the right)
+The $500,000 grant will fund a comprehensive neighborhood revitalization plan for Napier Place, Sudekum Apartments and the surrounding area.

 In the development of Choice Neighborhoods, HUD has focused on directing resources into four core goals:

-Support positive outcomes for families who live in the target development(s) and the surrounding neighborhood, particularly outcomes related to residents’ health, safety, employment, mobility, and education;
+Support positive outcomes for families who live in the target development(s) and the surrounding neighborhood, particularly outcomes related to residents’ health, safety, employment, mobility, and education.

-Transform distressed public and assisted housing into energy efficient, mixed-income housing that is physically and financially viable over the long-term;
+Transform distressed public and assisted housing into energy efficient, mixed-income housing that is physically and financially viable over the long-term.

-Transform neighborhoods of poverty into viable, mixed-income neighborhoods with access to well-functioning services, high quality public schools and education programs, high quality early learning programs and services, public assets, public transportation, and improved access to jobs.
+Transform neighborhoods of poverty into viable, mixed-income neighborhoods with access to well-functioning services, high quality public schools and education programs, high quality early learning programs and services, public assets, public transportation and improved access to jobs.

 To achieve these core goals, communities must develop a comprehensive neighborhood revitalization strategy, or Transformation Plan.
 This plan will become the guiding document for the revitalization of the public and/or assisted housing units, while simultaneously directing the transformation of the surrounding neighborhood and positive outcomes for families.